nkoster/bulkmailer/README.md

 * Make sure your EmailList.json file is in place
 * Adjust the message folder content to your needs
-* Adjust the "from", "subject" and "text" fields inside index.js
+* Adjust the "from", "subject" and "text" fields inside index.js to your needs

 ### Run